browserengineering/book/book/scheduling-and-threading.md

 function *on that thread*[^thread-timer] at the desired time.
 When the function completes, the timer thread is automatically ended.

-[^thread-timer]: This is convenient because it enables the timer to execute at about the time desired---even if the current thread is busy at that time---but, as we'll see, leads to some complications if you really want the function to be called on the same thread as the one calling `set_timeout`.
+[^thread-timer]: This is convenient because it enables the timer callback function to execute at about the time desired---even if the current thread is busy at that time.
+Nevertheless, we need the *task the callback wishes to trigger* to run on the current thread, not the timer thread.
+We'll use a task queue for that.
-But in any case, it wouldn't make any sense to run the task on the "current" thread, because the only time the current thread is free to run such a task is when the program has already quit!
-Unlike JavaScript programming on a website, Python has no built-in event loop.

 [python-thread]: https://docs.python.org/3/library/threading.html